eric-vader/iHOLDR/docs/Wip/Wip_Notes.md

 1. *Holdr* is fast; The runtime complexity is very good when compared to the next state-of-the-art.
 1. *Holdr* is space efficient; The space complexity is very good when compared to the next state-of-the-art.
 1. *Holdr* is not accurate; it relies on the assumption that $\KXX$ resembles a HODLR matrix; failing which, the accuracy of the matrix inversion and determininant computations is affected in unpredictable ways.
 The accuracy of the computation improved by setting the factorization precision $\epsilon$ to a smaller number, but the computation can still fail unpredictably.
-1. $\KXX$ can be conditioned into an equlivant hierarchical matrix $\KXXp$ by performing some reordering operations on $X\rightarrow X'$, improving the matrix structure.
+1. $\KXX$ can be conditioned, into an equlivant hierarchical matrix $\KXXp$ by performing some reordering operations on $X\rightarrow X'$, improving the matrix structure.

 Experiments here are done on the Synthetic Function, $\sin(x)$.